maths/moodle-qtype_stack/doc/en/Maintaining/Sample_questions.md

 * `Algebra-Refresher` contains questions to cover all parts of the [The Map of Algebraic Manipulation](http://www.mth.kcl.ac.uk/staff/ad_barnard/Pocket.pdf).
 * `Calculus-Refresher` contains questions to cover all of the [Calculus Refresher](https://docs.stack-assessment.org/content/final0502-calc-ref-ukmlsc.pdf) by Dr Tony Croft and Dr Anthony Kay.
 * `General-maths-questions` contains questions in a variety of other topics.
+* `Doc-Examples` contains questions linked to documentation pages.
+These are not intended as exemplar questions!
+(They may be incomplete, and illustrate a starting point for an exercise for question authors to complete.)
+* `Topics` contains questions linked to the [mathematical topics](../Topics/index.md) using a matching naming/directory structure.

 We would encourage colleagues to release their materials under a creative commons licence.
 Please contact the developers.